SAMMISolutions/docs/doc_posts/_components/core.md

 - **Copy Deck** - exports the entire deck to your clipboard in JSON format to share with other users, you can include all deck button images as well
 - **Paste Deck** - imports the entire deck from your clipboard, must be in JSON format
 - **Duplicate Deck** - creates a copy of the entire deck inside SAMMI
+- **Deck Folders** - drag one deck onto another to create a folder, or drag decks/folders to reorder them.
+Folders are stored separately from deck JSON files, so they do not modify the decks themselves.
+- **Deck Search** - SAMMI Pro users can filter decks and folders from the main screen search bar.

 ### SAMMI Panel Menu
 {% include image.html w="75" src="PanelMenu.PNG" alt="SAMMI Panel" %}